This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 I’m talking about things like scented toilet paper and even some tampons.
 The chemicals in these items can throw off your vagina’s natural balance.

-And if your vagina isn’t balanced, neither will your mucus be.
+And if your vagina isn’t balanced, your mucus won’t be either.

 5.)
 Cervical Mucus And Early Pregnancy